tenstorrent/tt-metal/CONTRIBUTING.md

   - Ensure the python file you wish to debug, is standalone and has a main function
   - Run `gdb --args python <python file> `
   - You can add breakpoints for future loaded libraries
+- Metal codebase can be better demystified with the right tools -- `clangd` and `bear`
+  - install ClangD extension
+    - it will ask you to install clang16 language server if you don't already have it
+    - it will ask you to disable ms C/C++ extension intellisense
+  - At this point you will get something working but it will assume that you are just compiling each cpp with "clang your.cpp" and that isn't going to be great.
+To get nice experience you need to have "compile_commands.json" in the root of you repo which will tell ClangD exact set of flags used to compile some cpp.
+This leads us to..
+    - You need to install `bear`` with `sudo apt install bear``
+    - Run bear your-compile-command, for example `bear -- make build``

 ## Contribution standards